Platform · PulseM Platform Proof

 Works with mainstream eNodeB and gNodeB vendors and Open RAN deployments.
 The platform does not require a paired RAN.

-Auckland-based engineering.
+Auckland-based delivery.
 Bring the deployment shape.
-We will scope which platform components fit and how they land in your environment.
+We will scope access, local core, transport, and rollout.

 Contact engineering